Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 And did you have the idea that you could do big, big things in the world?

-I don't know if you've heard of this guy like Curtis Yarvin, but he talks about this idea of a purple sc Caesar and everything.
+I don't know if you've heard of this guy like Curtis Yarvin, but he talks about this idea of a purple Caesar and everything.

-But it's just, it's just not practical in that certain way.
+I'm like, well, I kind of look the part, but it's just, it's just not practical in that certain way.

-I mean, apart from, unless I'm like Napoleon returning from the exiled islands and somehow taking France again, unless it's that, it's not realistic.
+I mean, apart from unless I'm like Napoleon returning from the exiled islands and somehow taking France again, unless it's that, it's not realistic.

 Yeah, I mean, they're kind of like daydreams rather than practical things you could achieve over time.